Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 The undisputed winner of the digital wallet service providers in Nepal contest goes to eSewa.
 This is not because they were a pioneer to start the service in Nepal, but the popularity of their app along with the number of users says it all.
 They are the most trusted and most used digital wallet service in Nepal.
 They have huge coverage and their services are used by a large number of merchants.

-You can pay your exam fee, tuition fee, water bill, electricity bill and many other utility payments using eSewa.
-They have teamed up with the popular online shopping merchants to make life easy for their customers. eSewa is the online bank of Nepal.
-It has easy to use interface in the app, making a life of the users hassle-free.
-You can load the wallet easily using banks, eSewa dealers and from eSewa directly. eSewa has started its own online store called eSewa Pasal.
+You can pay your exam fee, tuition fee, water bill, electricity bill, and many other utility payments using eSewa.
+They have teamed up with popular online shopping merchants to make life easy for their customers. eSewa is the online bank of Nepal.
+It has easy to use interface in the app, making the life of the users hassle-free.
+You can load the wallet easily using banks, eSewa dealers, and eSewa directly. eSewa has started its own online shopping store called eSewa Pasal.

 NRB had already set a limit on digital payments in Nepal.
-As per the people, the current amount of payment limit is quite discouraging to the digital payments in Nepal.
+The payment amount has been increased which is encouraging for the digital payments industry in Nepal.